 How residents can prepare

-- your Plan B if your car won’t start
+- What is your plan B if your car won’t start?

 Use the CFA Fire Ready Kit to develop your Bushfire Survival Plan.

 - keep grass and undergrowth trimmed — below 200 mm

 - rake up and reduce leaf litter and overgrown shrubs

 - remove branches overhanging buildings and leaf litter from roofs and gutters

 - store fuels and chemicals away from your house